changlin31/BossNAS/README.md

   Our retraining code of BossNet-T is based on [DeiT](https://github.com/facebookresearch/deit) repository.

-- You can evaluate our BossNet-T models with the following command:
+- Evaluate our BossNet-T models with the following command:
+  - Please download our checkpoint files from the result table, and change the `--resume` and `--input-size` accordingly.
+You can change the `--nproc_per_node` option to suit your GPU numbers

     ```shell
     python -m torch.distributed.launch --nproc_per_node=4 --use_env main.py --model bossnet_T0 --input-size 224 --batch-size 128 --data-path ../data/imagenet --num_workers 8 --eval --resume PATH/TO/BossNet-T0-80_8.pth